Machine Data Collection

 - Remote terminal units

-Freedom uses these and other machine data collection software to help manufacturers become more efficient.
+Freedom AI uses these and other machine data collection software to help manufacturers become more efficient.

 As a leading SaaS company, we provide our clients with CNC machine data collection software for CNC machines and other equipment used in the manufacturing process.